 Should you have any league questions, call BULLSEYE between 9 and 5 at (608) 241-7888 ext.
 3 or call/text our “League Time Cell Phone” between 5 and 10 at (608) 576-7005

 GENERAL RULES OF PLAY

-- Dart can not exceed 8 inches in total length.
+b.
+Dart cannot exceed 8 inches in total length.

-- Flights can be no wider than ¾” (shaft to flight edge) and can not have more than four wings.
+c.
+Flights can be no wider than ¾” (shaft to flight edge) and cannot have more than four wings.

-- Darts can not exceed 18 grams in weight.
+d.
+Darts cannot exceed 20 grams in weight.

-- Any dart thrown counts as a throw, whether or not it is registered on the machine.
-A throw counts if it misses the board and bounces out or if it misses the board completely.
+5. Any dart thrown counts as a throw.
+A throw counts if it bounces out or if it misses the board completely.
 A player may not throw any darts over again.
 Dropped darts do not count as a dart thrown.

-- If a dart bounces off the board, it is considered a dart thrown, even if it does not score.
-It can not be thrown again.
+7. If a dart bounces off the board, it is considered a dart thrown, even if it does not score.
+It cannot be thrown again.

-- If a dart is thrown before the “Throw Darts” message lights, the dart will not score and is considered a dart thrown.
-It can not be thrown again.
+8. If a dart is thrown before the “Throw Darts” message lights, follow rule #3 in Special Rules.
+It cannot be thrown again.